Philippe Bergerôo

-Philippe Bergeroo (born 28 January 1954) is a French football manager and former player who played as a goalkeeper.
+Philippe Bergerôo (born 28 January 1954) is a French football manager and former player who played as a goalkeeper.
 For France, he earned a total number of three international caps during the late 1970s, early 1980s.
 He was a member of the French squad in the 1986 FIFA World Cup and the team that won the European Championship in 1984.
 He gained fame in the 1986-87 UEFA Cup when he saved the decisive penalty from Diego Maradona, who had recently captained Argentina to the FIFA World Cup 1986, in a first-round penalty shoot-out between his club and SSC Napoli.

 Later on he became a football manager with Paris Saint-Germain and Stade Rennais.